msgpo/Xiret/README.md

 2. ~~A workaround for Windows 7 missing KB2687862 is currently being implemented.
 However this is not an issue with Xiret, it's a bug where an async case is not handled in Windows 7.~~ - **Completed**

 ## Motivation
 Initially Xiret was created to pass some time when the Experience Index UI was removed in Windows 8.1.
 Since it's growing into V2 I though 'why not share?'
 VB isn't too hard to get into and it may help someone learn a thing or two, like I did.
-Other motivation was anti-virus engines flagging this software as malware, now everyone can see it's guts they know they're safe.
+Other motivation was anti-virus engines flagging this software as malware, now everyone can see its guts they know they're safe.

 ## Images
 ![Xiret](https://bitmight.uk/software/xiret/resources/images/xiretrc1.png)